Adlink-ROS/ros_menu/README.md

 # Configuration

-You can configure the menu in a very easy way.
+You can configure the menu easily by modify ~/ros_menu/config.yaml.
-All you need to modify is in `~/.ros_menu/config.yaml`.
-The following is the config you can control.
+The following are the options you can control.

 * Enable menu:
-  - menu_enable: "true" to enable the menu. "false" to disable the menu.
+  - menu_enable: "true" to enable the menu, “false” or otherwise do nothing.
 * ROS option:
-  - ros_option: 'menu' to open the menu, you could also set a number and the menu will automatically set to this every time you open the terminal.
+  - ros_option: “menu” to show the whole menu, or any option_num you set to choose the option automatically.
+* ROS domian id:
+  - default_ros_domain_id: set if you want to have the same domain ID for every ROS 2 version, otherwise the domain ID will be set to 30.
 * Here are some parameters you need to set if you want to create a new option for your menu:
   - ROS 1:
     - option_num: give the option name to this option, avoid using specific characters(e.g:help,H,h,0) or duplicate option name